Dimitar Kuzmanov

-Dimitar Kuzmanov (Димитър Кузманов, /bg/; nickname: Miko; born 28 July 1993) is a Bulgarian professional tennis player.
-He competes on the ATP Challenger Tour.
+Dimitar Kuzmanov (Димитър Кузманов, /bg/; nickname: Miko; born 28 July 1993) is a Bulgarian professional tennis player who competes on the ATP Challenger Tour.
 His career-high singles ranking is No. 159 achieved on 29 August 2022 and his best doubles ranking is No. 438 achieved on 1 April 2019.

 Early years and personal life

 Dimitar Kuzmanov was born in Plovdiv, Bulgaria, the son of Savko Kuzmanov (an aeronautical engineer) and Dora Rangelova (Bulgaria Fed Cup team's former tennis player and present team captain).
 His maternal family is entirely related to the sport.
 Dora's father Zdravko Rangelov, who is one of the founders of tennis in Plovdiv, has been a tennis player and longtime coach in Tennis Club Lokomotiv, whilst her mother has been a volleyball player and coach.
 Dora's brother, Stefan Rangelov is a former tennis player and present tennis coach.
 Kuzmanov began playing tennis aged six when his mother Dora took him to play on courts of Tennis Club Lokomotiv Plovdiv, and Stefan was the man, that gave him a tennis racket and started training.

 Through the years, Dimitar Kuzmanov has established himself as a player who has won many national and international tournaments, he is a champion of Bulgaria in different age groups and participant in Bulgaria national tennis teams, including Davis Cup team.